-Stop Excel 2010 from Formatting Dates
+How to Stop Excel 2010 from Formatting Dates (Guide with Pictures)

 So I went back to the cell that had been automatically converted to a date, erased the data, then carefully entered my information again.
 As soon as I navigated from the cell, it switch back to a date format.

 But you can make a simple change to any cell in which this action is occurring, and the information that you enter into that cell will remain in the exact format that you typed.

-Open the Microsoft Excel file in Excel 2010 that contains the cells that are being automatically formatted.
+Step 1: Open the Microsoft Excel file in Excel 2010 that contains the cells that are being automatically formatted.

 After you convert existing cell data to the correct format, the value displayed in the cell will likely not be the value that you had originally entered.

 Additionally, if you want to reformat an entire row or column, click the row or column heading to select the entire row or column.
 You can choose the Format Cells option by right-clicking on any group of highlighted cells.

-Click the Number tab at the top of the window, then click the Text option in the left column of the window.
+Step 3: Click the Number tab at the top of the window, then click the Text option in the left column of the window.
 Click OK when you are done.

 The selected cell(s) will no longer be in the date format and, if you applied this setting to cells that were already converted to the unwanted date format, you will be left with a seemingly random string of numbers.
 Delete that cell data, then enter the information as you want it displayed.